-If you are a database developer or Full-stack developer working with SQL Server database, then you might need to create database in SQL Server, which we can do it easily using SQL Server managment Studio, so in this article, I have provided step by step details on sql server database creation using SSMS (SQL Server Management Studio).
-Before we begin, I hope you have downloaded and installed SQL Server on your local machine, if not check here to "Download and Install SQL Server step by step".
+If you are a database developer or Full-stack developer working with SQL Server database, then you might need to create database in SQL Server, which we can do it easily using SQL Server managment Studio (SSMS), so in this article, I have provided step by step details on how to create sql server database using SSMS (SQL Server Management Studio).
+Before we begin, I hope you have downloaded and installed SQL Server on your local machine, if not check here to "Download and Install SQL Server step by step" and Download and Install SQL Server Management Studio (SSMS) also.

 SQL Server Management Studio (SSMS) is an integrated environment for managing any SQL infrastructure.
 Use SSMS to access, configure, manage, administer, and develop all components of SQL Server, Azure SQL Database, and SQL Data Warehouse.